 I would say that people go to the museum to look at curated create valuable content or curated art, so they’re going to come to you because you have more of exactly what they want than going to YouTube and searching.
 Truly, we just searched YouTube and said, give me all of your shelf things, but this is where your brainstorming and thinking outside of the box comes in, because if they can log into one place and then they see all of your shelves and all your bookcases and all your boom, boom, boom, boom, then it has value.

-Let's see, I will be doing PDF MP3s.
+Let’s see, I will be doing PDF MP3s.
 Okay, cool.
 So Vimeo and a plugin player would be how I put them on the site.
 Yes.
 Well, or you could just do YouTube, but Vimeo has a Vimeo business.
-So then people can't search.
-So it looks like you were set on all of that stuff.
-So I think we're good.
+People can’t search and so it looks like you were set on all of that stuff.

 Last week, we had an entire week on how to get paid as a writer.
 So this is an extension of that.
 And the only difference is, is rather than sell your stuff directly to end-users or sell advertisement, or making money indirectly through your content, you’re going to be just putting it in a membership site, which you get paid for.
 That’s the idea of a membership site.

-Creating a video is a whole lot easier than it ever used to be because now we have Zoom, which you can control easily enough.
-The nice thing about your membership content doesn't have to be perfect.
-It doesn't have to be edited.
-Usually, people are okay with screw-ups and restating yourself and not saying that you don't want to have something very highly unprofessional out there, but at the same time, you're expressing your true you.
-That's why membership sites and courses and all that stuff, they have a less rigorous form of editing than what a public side, the public-facing video would.
+Zoom helps to create a video a whole lot easier than it ever used to be.
+It’s a software which you can control easily enough.
+The nice thing about your membership content doesn’t have to be perfect.
+Usually, people are okay with screw-ups and restating yourself and not saying that you don’t want to have something very highly unprofessional out there, but at the same time, you’re expressing your true you.
+That’s why membership sites and courses and all that stuff, have a less rigorous form of editing than what a public side, the public-facing video would.

 But, the other side is live streams have just been so prevalent lately that people are okay with fuck-ups.
 So they’re all right with mistakes.
 They’re all right with the genuine stream of consciousness kind of video because it is truly authentic to the person.
 There isn’t an editor.
 Like this video, there’s not an editor who… Well, there is one, when you see those little vertical videos, obviously an editor goes through and puts all those together.
 But these live streams, it’s just you and me hanging out, talking.
 They’re just authentic.

-So your membership content should be just stuff like this.
+Your membership content should be just stuff like this.
 It should be very, very simple.
 You can tie it into a PowerPoint presentation.
 Sometimes we do.
-Other times, it's just a full-motion video.
+Other times, it’s just a full-motion video.
 So really, it depends on what you want it to do.
-So I'm a Mac-like I said, I use Final Cut Pro for any complex video editing.
-Final Cut Pro is a fantastic piece of software.
-It's very similar to iMovie, only it's upgraded.

-So if you have shorter versions, if you have shorter videos or your videos are highly edited, meaning you take out all the ohs and mums and so's, and all that random shit, then Otter works great, because you don't have any of those connector words in there.
-However, if you do, like me, do a stream of consciousness live streams, then it's much more advantageous to have a human editor go through and transcribe and take out all that shit.
-So it's well worth the $1.25 a minute to have them do that, so you don't have to spend the next 45 minutes or an hour taking out all your stupid shit, in the words, which for me is ridiculous.
+Otter works great if you have shorter videos or your videos are highly edited because you don’t have any of those connector words in there.
+However, if you do, like me, do a stream of consciousness live streams, then it’s much more advantageous to have a human editor go through and transcribe and take out all that shit.
+So it’s well worth the $1.25 a minute to have them do that, so you don’t have to spend the next 45 minutes or an hour taking out all your stupid shit, in the words, which for me is ridiculous.